emojicode/emojicode.github.io/src/guides/compile-and-run.md

 This won’t work, however. 🍯’s 🐽 returns an optional.
 An optional is like a box that can contain something or be empty.
-We have to check therefore, whether our dictionary actually provided a value for the key `🔤de🔤`.
+We have to check therefore, whether our dictionary actually returned a value for the key `🔤de🔤`.

 The easiest way to do this is with the conditional assignment: